mister-mcgee/mister-mcgee.github.io/vault/docs/Resources/Python/Operators.md

 | Greater Than OR Equal To | `>=`   | Returns `True` if the left value is greater than or equal to the right value.
 Returns `False` otherwise. |

 > [!warning] A Note on Assignment and Equality
-> A common pitfall when checking for equality `==` is to accidentally use assignment `=`.
-In most cases this will be interpreted without an error, but will result in undefined or unexpected behavior.
+> A common pitfall when checking for equality `==` is to accidentally use the assignment operator `=`.
+In some cases this will be interpreted without an error, but will result in undefined or unexpected behavior.
 ### Boolean Operators

 Boolean operators are used to join **boolean** expressions and values.